-The Property is made up of 34 claims which cover approximately 1,885.25 hectares (18.88km2).
+The Blue Ribbon Property is ideally positioned in the midst of this current exploration activity, located just 11 km south-west of the Wallbridge Mining Fenelon Mine Project.
+The Property is contiguous with Probe Metals, Midland Exploration, and Great Thunder Gold, and in proximity to Goldseek Resources.
+The Property comprises 34 claims which cover approximately 1,885.25 hectares (18.88km2).
 Access to the Property is by road 810, off Highway 109, and thereafter by a series of logging roads.
 The northern portion of the Property overlies the Broullian-Fenelon Group of rocks, which is comprised of felsic to mafic volcanics and sediments and is located in the northernmost greenstone segment of the Abitibi Sub-province, a region which is underexposed and underexplored.
 The southern part of the Property overlies the northern edge of the Broullian Intrusive complex.
 The intrusive/volcanic contact is coincident with the west-northwest trending Bapst Fault.
 The Bapst Fault trends NW-SE through the Property and is characterized by brecciated and sheared dacite, often with disseminated pyrite.

-The Bachelor North Property is contiguous to and north of Midland Exploration’s Lewis property, and to the southwest are Soquem, Goldex and Bonterra.
+The Bachelor North Property comprises 35 mineral claims located in Waswanipi, Quebec, and is contiguous to and north of Midland Exploration’s Lewis property, and to the southwest are Soquem, Goldex and Bonterra.
 The property is located a little east of the Lamarck-Wedding deformation corridor where several mining sites such as the Shortt Lake mine (2.7 Mt at 4.6 g/t Au), the Bachelor mine (869,432 tonnes at 4.7 g/t Au), the Coniagas mine (718,465 tonnes at 10.77% Zinc) and the Langlois mine (65 Kt Zinc concentrate, 2,1 Kt copper concentrate, 553 troy ounces Silver concentrate and 1,9 K troy ounces Gold concentrate) have been exploited.
 The corridor includes rhyolites said to be fertile with respect to VMS mineralization and a panoply of intrusions ranging from synvolcanic tonalites to late alkaline intrusions (syenites, carbonatites, kimberlites).
 The rocks covering the property are of felsic to mafic compositions favourable to orogenic gold with granitic masses around the claims.
 A silver showing of 8.6 g/t Ag was discovered in 1980 by drilling (80-LRC-1) in an H.E.M. conductor identified by geophysics.